 However, Slovakia has a lot of outdoor activities available, and most of them are free.
 Many of them transform into fantastic locations for cross-country and downhill skiing, as well as snowshoeing, throughout the winter.

-4. Bulgaria
+1.4.
+Bulgaria

-5. Slovenia
+1.5.
+Slovenia

 The most well-known destination distant from the shore may be Lake Bled.
-The lake, which is approximately 35 kilometres from Ljubljana, the capital of Slovenia, is one of the country’s most magnificent vistas.
+The lake, which is approximately 35 kilometres from Ljubljana, the capital of Slovenia, has one of the country’s most magnificent vistas.
 Additionally, the cost of the attraction is fair.

-6. Graz, Austria
+1.6.
+Graz, Austria

 Graz, Austria’s second-largest city, is occasionally overshadowed by some of the country’s other larger cities.

 It’s understandable why Graz, which is rich in history, has been designated a UNESCO World Heritage Site.
-The affordable city is filled with absolutely beautiful locations, such as the absolutely stunning Rathaus.
+The affordable city is filled with absolutely beautiful locations, such as the stunning Rathaus.

 Once you’re here, you should also make a quick journey to Schloss Eggenberg.
 You will adore it.
 You can nearly always find some affordable dining options and cheap places to dine in the city because it is home to several universities.
-It is one of the cheapest places to travel in Europe.

-7. Romania
+1.7.
+Romania

 If you’re planning to go trekking in the Carpathian Mountains or are just interested in enjoying the countryside, Romania is one of the cheapest destinations in Europe.

-8. Bosnia and Herzegovina
+1.8.
+Bosnia and Herzegovina

 This means that you may travel there in the summer to go rafting on the Neretva River or in the winter to enjoy pretty cheap skiing and some Christmas market shopping.